Guitar Songs

 Guitar Songs is the second extended play (EP) by American singer-songwriter Billie Eilish.
 It was released through download and streaming services on July 21, 2022, by Darkroom and Interscope Records.
 Its release came as a surprise, a decision she made because she wanted to share new music to her fans as soon as she could.
-The track list contains two songs Eilish considered for inclusion in her third studio album, Hit Me Hard and Soft (2024), but decided not to due to the lyrics' immediacy.
+The track list contains two songs Eilish considered for inclusion on her third studio album, Hit Me Hard and Soft (2024), but decided not to due to the lyrics' immediacy.
 She wrote the EP with her brother Finneas O'Connell, who produced both songs.

 The two tracks are realist sentimental ballads, a departure from the fantastical themes of When We All Fall Asleep, Where Do We Go?
 (2019).
 Each contains personal lyrics that derive from contemporary life events, backed by simple acoustic guitars that emphasize Eilish's soft vocals.
-Eilish debuted the first track, "TV", during the Manchester concert of a 2022–2023 world tour in support of Happier Than Ever (2021).
+Eilish debuted the first track, "TV", during the Manchester concert of her Happier Than Ever, The World Tour (2022–2023).
 It references the June 2022 overturning of Roe v.
 Wade, a court decision that devastated her.
-"The 30th", the other track, was the first song she made since finishing work on Happier Than Ever.
+"The 30th", the other track, was the first song she made after finishing work on Happier Than Ever.
 Written in December 2021, the song is titled after the day of a friend's near-death car crash—on November 30, 2021.

 Music critics praised Guitar Songs for its vocals and songwriting.
 Many believed that Eilish was able to prove her talent as a songwriter through the EP's lyricism, with occasional praise towards how the production highlighted its vulnerable sentiments.
 Its tracks entered several national record charts worldwide, including the Billboard Hot 100 in the US.
 The two reached the top 50 of the Billboard Global 200, as well as the top 40 in four countries.
 Eilish and O'Connell played "TV" again and "The 30th" for the first time during the world tour's Asian leg, and the two performed them in Singapore in collaboration with its tourism board to promote the country.